16 Sights in Aix-en-Provence, France (with Map and Images)

 Aix Cathedral in Aix-en-Provence in southern France is a Roman Catholic church and the seat of the Archbishop of Aix-en-Provence and Arles.
 The cathedral is built on the site of the 1st-century Roman forum of Aix.
 Built and re-built from the 12th until the 19th century, it includes Romanesque, Gothic and Neo-Gothic elements, as well as Roman columns and parts of the baptistery from a 6th-century Christian church.
 It is a national monument of France.

-The Roquefavour Aqueduct is an aqueduct in Ventabren, near Aix-en-Provence, Bouches-du-Rhône, France.
+The Roquefavour Aqueduct is an aqueduct in the commune of Ventabren, near Aix-en-Provence, Bouches-du-Rhône, France.
 The aqueduct was first planned in 1565, but it was not realized until the 19th century.
-It was designed by Jean François Mayor de Montricher, built between 1841 and 1847, and is the largest stone aqueduct in the world.
-It was designated as a "monument historique" in 2002.
+It was designed by Jean François Mayor de Montricher and built between 1841 and 1847; it is the largest stone aqueduct in the world.
+It was designated as a monument historique in 2002.

-The chapel of Notre-Dame de la Consolation is listed as a historical monument by prefectural decree of 3 November 1987.
-It is located along Avenue Philippe Solari in Aix-en-Provence, completely enclosed in the buildings of the Saint-Jacques Hospital, in the department of Bouches-du-Rhône and in the Provence-Alpes-Côte d'Azur region.
+The Chapel of Our Lady of Consolation is listed as a historical monument by prefectural decree of 3 November 1987.
+It is located along Avenue Philippe Solari in Aix-en-Provence, totally enclosed in the buildings of the Saint-Jacques hospital, in the Bouches-du-Rhône department and in the Provence-Alpes-Côte d'Azur region.
 The city of Aix-en-Provence owns it.

 Wikipedia: Chapelle Notre-Dame-de-Consolation d'Aix-en-Provence (FR)